A New Test of Capital Structure

 University of Oxford - Said Business School; Centre for Economic Policy Research (CEPR); European Corporate Governance Institute (ECGI)

 University of Oxford - Said Business School; Ben-Gurion University of the Negev; University of London

-Keywords: Capital structure, pecking order theory, trade-off theory
+Keywords: Capital structure, corporate finance, pecking order, trade-off theory

 JEL Classification: G32working papers series